-- Install within the warm airspace enclosed by the building envelope.
+- Install within the warm air space enclosed by the building envelope.
 This helps to produce more draft, especially during lighting and die-down of the fire. - Penetrate the highest part of the roof.
 This minimizes the effects of wind loading. - Locate termination cap away from trees, adjacent structures, uneven roof lines and other obstructions. - Minimize the use of chimney offsets. - Consider the fireplace location relative to floor and ceiling and attic joists. - Take into consideration the termination requirements in Section 8 and Section 9.

-NOTICE: Locating the fireplace in a basement or in a location of considerable air movement can cause intermittent smoke spillage from fireplace.
+NOTICE: Locating the fireplace in an area of considerable air movement can cause intermittent smoke spillage from fireplace.
 Do not locate fireplace near